camunda-consulting/showroom-customer-onboarding/README.md

 Alternatively you can play online in the [Showroom](http://showroom.camunda.com/) without installing anything locally.
 The showroom is password protected and only accessible for camunda partners.

+# Releasing

+When you want to release a new Docker image, [create a GitHub release](https://github.com/camunda-consulting/showroom-customer-onboarding/releases/new):
+- Choose a tag: enter a new version (e.g. `v1.2.3`) and click `create a tag`
+- Target: `main`
+- Release title: new version (e.g. `v1.2.3`)
+- Description: click `Generate release notes` for GitHub to fill it.
+- Click `Publish Release` to release it.

+You can check the [actions page](https://github.com/camunda-consulting/showroom-customer-onboarding/actions) to follow the release.